toladata/TolaActivity/test/js/README.md

-* First and foremost, the single best practice that helps QA testing the most is to **use either the _id_ or _name_ attribute on all UI elements which require, which _might_ require, or which you are even thinking about using for user interaction.** These attributes make it easy to select, interact with, and test because they have to be unique per page.
+* First and foremost, the single best practice that helps QA testing the most is to **use either the _id_ or _name_ attribute on all UI elements which require, which _might_ require, or which you are even _thinking_ about requiring for user interaction.** These attributes make it easier to write tests quickly because thee have to be unique per-page, so tests can rely on being able to access the page elements they need.
+They also make element queries fast, because such lookups are Selenium's happy path.

   Semantic markup is arguably more correct, too, but the interest here is to create code and tests that are easy to maintain, not demonstrate